Novelty Detection via Robust Variational Autoencoding: DESCRIPTION OF MAW

-are generated by the encoder network and a following dimension reduction component.
-We remark that unlike previous works which adopted Gaussian mixtures to model the clusters of inliers \citep{reddy2017using, zong2018deep}, the Gaussian mixture model in MAW aims to separate between inliers and outliers.
+The posterior distribution $p(\rvz | \rvx)$ is unknown.
+However, we assume an approximation to it, which we denote by

+where $\vmu_1, \mSigma_1, \vmu_2, \mSigma_2$ depend on $\rvx$ and are generated by the encoder network and the dimension reduction component (explained below) the default choice for the mixture parameter is $\eta = 5/6$ (the low sensitivity of our method to the choice of $\eta$ is demonstrated in the supplementary materials).
+The first mode in \eqref{eq:split_pz} represents the inliers and the second one represents the outliers.
+We model $p(\rvz)$ as a single Gaussian since we only want to include the inlier information, while having the simplest possible design.
+In \S\ref{subsec:var}, we will numerically compare with the modeling of $p(\rvz)$ as a GMM.
+In the supplementary materials we intuitively clarify the mechanism that helps in such modeling.

 The dimension reduction component involves a mapping from a higher-dimensional space onto the latent space.
-It is analogous to the RSR layer in \citet{lai2020robust} that projects encoded points onto the latent space, but requires a more careful design since we consider a distribution rather than sample points.
+It is analogous to the RSR layer \citep{lai2020robust} that projects encoded points onto the latent space, but requires a more careful design since we consider a distribution rather than sample points.
 Due to this reduction, we assume that the mapped covariance matrices of $\rvz|\rvx$ are full, unlike common single-mode VAE models that assume a diagonal covariance \citep{kingma2014auto, an2015variational}.
-Our underlying assumption is that the inliers lie on a low-dimensional structure and we thus enforce the lower rank $d/2$ for $\mSigma_1$, but allow $\mSigma_2$ to have full rank $d$.
-Nevertheless, we later describe a necessary regularization of both matrices by the identity.
+We assume that the inliers lie on a low-dimensional structure and we thus enforce the lower rank $d/2$ for $\mSigma_1$, but allow $\mSigma_2$ to have full rank $d$.
+Nevertheless, we later describe a necessary regularization of both matrices.
+We remark that the low rank assumption results in the main distinction between the inliers and outliers in \eqref{eq:split_pz} (as noted in the supplementary materials the choice of $\eta>0.5$ is not crucial).

-Following the VAE framework, we approximate the unknown posterior distribution $p(\rvz | \rvx)$ within the variational family $\gQ = \{q(\rvz|\rvx)\}$, which is indexed by $\vmu_1$, $\mSigma_1$, $\vmu_2$ and $\mSigma_2$.
-Unlike a standard VAE, which maximizes the evidence lower bound (ELBO), MAW maximizes the following ELBO-Wasserstein, or ELBOW, function, which uses the $W_1$ distance (see also \S\ref{sec:ELBO}).
+The unknown posterior distribution $p(\rvz | \rvx)$ is approximated within the variational family $\gQ = \{q(\rvz|\rvx)\}$ indexed by $\vmu_1$, $\mSigma_1$, $\vmu_2$ and $\mSigma_2$.
+Unlike a standard VAE, which maximizes the evidence lower bound (ELBO), MAW maximizes the following loss function, which uses the $W_1$ distance (defined in the supplementary materials), instead of the KL divergence, for regularizing the log-likelihood of the data distribution:

+We use the Wasserstein distance since it is more robust to outliers than the KL divergence and is thus more suitable for detecting anomalies (see related guarantees in \S\ref{sec:theory}).

 Following the VAE framework, we use a Monte-Carlo approximation to estimate $\E_{q(\rvz|\rvx)} \log p(\rvx|\rvz)$ with i.i.d.~samples, $\{\rvz^{(t)}\}_{t=1}^T$, from $q(\rvz|\rvx)$ as follows: